Derbyshire, United Kingdom

 Outstanding leisure opportunities are not far away.
 The Derbyshire Dales, the Peak District and the parks in North Nottinghamshire prove a great attraction for walkers and climbers.
 There are a number of stately homes, including Chatsworth, each with their own magnificent grounds and collections.

-Entertainment can be found in the Theatre Royal and Playhouse in Nottingham, the Crucible and Adelphi Theatres in Sheffield, the Derby Theatre, The Assembly Rooms, Derby, the Buxton Opera House, the Haymarket Theatre Leicester or one of many local theatres.
+Entertainment can be found in the Theatre Royal and Playhouse in Nottingham, the Crucible and Adelphi Theatres in Sheffield, the Derby Theatre, the Buxton Opera House, the Haymarket Theatre Leicester or one of many local theatres.
 Premiership and Championship football is played in Nottingham, Derby, Leicester, Sheffield, Mansfield and Chesterfield and County Cricket at Nottingham and Derby.
 The National Water Sports Centre at Holme Pierrepont and Nottingham Tennis Centre is also not far away.
 The area contains a number of modern purpose-built sports centres, which enable local people to participate in a wide variety of indoor sporting activities.

 Friesland operates an equal opportunities policy and places a strong emphasis upon the professional development of colleagues.
 The successful applicant will join a school, which is proud of the achievements of both its students and staff colleagues.